erwinqxy/lifehack22-PrBros/README.md

 Agent Maverick is a Telegram bot created during LifeHack 2022 Hackathon.
 In 24 hours, our team built a bot that allowed users to encrypt text messages into images using steganography.
 We won Honorable Mention for our theme.
 ___

+## To run the bot
+Proceed to [this URL](https://t.me/stegEncryptBot) to run the bot on your telegram cilent.

 ## User Experience

 A big part of building **Agent Maverick's** interface on Telegram was to make the process as easy and intuitive for the user as possible.